rocketeers/docs/II-Concepts/Tasks.md

 ### Folder helpers

-A few folder/file-manipulation methods are also present, they're very basic and just abstract low-level bash commands but, hey, they're good to have :
+A few folder/file manipulation methods are also present.
+They're very basic and just abstracting low-level bash commands but, hey, they're good to have:

 ```php
 <?php